dingwenxiao/rest_spring/README.md

 *Backend server provide REST API and response client with Json.<br />
 (no database applied, only dummy cache class is used, so the data is stored in memory)

-The maximum number of records is allowed for every request is 10.
+The maximum number of records allowed for every request is 10.

 ## Interaction Sequence Diagram